 Michael Burden is Professor in Opera Studies at University of Oxford and Chair of the Music Faculty Board, as well as Fellow in Music at New College where he is Dean.
 He has published research is on the theatre music of Henry Purcell, and on the staging of opera and dance in London in the seventeenth, eighteenth, and nineteenth centuries.
 In 2013 his study of the soprano Regina Mingotti’s London years and a five-volume collection of documents on London opera, London Opera Observed, were both published.
 He is currently working on two databases: the Italian Aria on the London Stage before 1801, and The London Stage 1800-1900 (a calendar of performances).
 Other areas of research include the administration of the Pyne-Harrison and English Opera Companies, and aspects of the career of the conductor Anton Rieff.
 Michael organises the annual Oxford Dance Symposium with Jennifer Thorp, with whom he co-edited the Ballet de la Nuit in 2010.
 He is a past president of the British Society for Eighteenth-Century Studies, a former Visitor to the Ashmolean Museum, Oxford, a trustee of RISM, and director of productions of New Chamber Opera.

 Andrew Jones is a retired Senior Lecturer in Music at the University of Cambridge, and an Emeritus Fellow of Selwyn College where he was the Director of Studies in Music for 38 years.
 His published research is on Carissimi, performance practice (particularly in opera), and Handel.
 He edited Handel’s opera Rodelinda for the Hallische Händel-Ausgabe, and ten of Handel’s cantatas for soprano and basso continuo for Faber.
-He is currently preparing a complete edition of Handel’s 87 continuo cantatas for the HHA.
+His edition of Rodelinda has been performed in international opera houses throughout the world, including Glyndebourne and the New York Met.
+He is currently preparing a complete edition of Handel’s 86 continuo cantatas for the HHA.
 In 1985 Andrew created the Cambridge Handel Opera Group; over the next 28 years he edited, translated, and conducted staged performances of 15 of Handel’s operas.
-He is a trustee of the Handel Institute.
+He is a trustee and council member of the Handel Institute.

 Nick Morgan qualified as a chartered accountant in 1971 and was a partner in Nash Broad, which merged with Chantrey Vellacott in 1996, for 24 years.
-He retired as a partner in 2004 but remained as a consultant for a further five years, and now has his own small practice based in the East Midlands.
+He retired as a partner in 2004 but remained as a consultant for a further five years, and had his own small practice based in the East Midlands until his retirement at the end of 2020.
 Since the early 1990s Nick has specialised in advising charities.
 As well as being Head of the Charities Group at Chantrey Vellacott, he was a founder member of the Association of Charity Independent Examiners in 1999, where he was also a trustee, and served as a committee member of the Charities and Voluntary Group of the Institute of Chartered Accountants in England and Wales for many years.
 In 2001 Nick co-authored a major publication Charities: An Industry Accounting and Auditing Guide.
 He has also published articles and spoken at seminars on various charity matters.